-- A. The City of Sierra Vista has 918 official regulatory -advisory bodies (Commissions), which include 213 commissions, 4 boards, a municipal property corporation, an employee benefit trust, and an industrial development authority.
-Council creates the Commissions to act as advisory bodies to provide them with advice and recommendations related to a specific subject. - These bodies, with the exception of the boards & the municipal property corporation, consist of seven members.
-Most regulatory boards and-commissions meet on an as needed basis.once monthly at regularly scheduled times and locations, boards meet on an as needed basis - 2.
-Exceptions to this are the Planning and Zoning Commission that meets twice a month, and the Pension Boards, Board of Adjustment, and the Municipal Property Corporation that meet as needed. - 23.
-Council approves, by resolution, the appointments of the regulatory cCommission's voting members.
-SomeMany of the commissions also have associate members; associate members are not appointed by Council and do not vote, but are eligible to participate in all other activities of the commission and residency requirements are not applicable.
+- A. The City of Sierra Vista has 9 regulatory advisory bodies (Commissions), which include 2 commissions, 4 boards, a municipal property corporation, an employee benefit trust, and an industrial development authority.
+Council creates the Commissions to act as advisory bodies to provide them with advice and recommendations related to a specific subject. - 1.
+Most regulatory boards and commissions meet on an as needed basis. - 2.
+Council approves, by resolution, the appointments of the regulatory commission's voting members.
+Some of the commissions also have associate members; associate members are not appointed by Council and do not vote but are eligible to participate in all other activities of the commission and residency requirements are not applicable.
 The process for selecting appointees for Board and Commission vacancies is the Council solicits open applications, which remain on file for a period of one year.
-Members of the Commissions may screen, interview, and recommend applicants for appointment but it is not required.
+Members of the Commissions may screen, interview, and recommend applicants for appointment but it is not required. - 4.
+The City also has several non-regulatory commissions including the Airport Commission, Arts and Humanities Commission, the Cultural Diversity Commission, the Commission on Disability Issues, the Environmental Affairs Commission, the Library Advisory Commission, the Tourism Commission, the West End Commission and the Youth Commission.
+These commissions and Administrative Advisory Committees including the Traffic Safety Committee, and Design Review Committee are established to advise City Staff and do not require Council Liaisons.

-- 4. The City also has several non-regulatory commissions including the Airport Commission, Arts and Humanities Commission, the Cultural Diversity Commission, the Commission on Disability Issues, the Environmental Affairs Commission, the Library Advisory Commission, the Tourism Commission, the West End Commission and the Youth Commission.
-These commissions and Administrative Advisory Committees including the Transportation Advisory Committee, Senior Advisory Committee, Traffic Safety Committee, and Design Review Committee.
-These Administrative Advisory Committees are established to advise City Staff and do not require Council Liaisons. - B. The guidelines for the administration of the City's boards and commissions were last amended by Resolution 2017-0242020-030 14 (copy attached).
+- B. The guidelines for the administration of the City's boards and commissions were last amended by Resolution 2020-035 12 (copy attached).
 These guidelines set forth the Council policy for creation, membership, terms, selection, and duties and responsibilities of each Regulatory commission. - 1.
 Each advisory body has one Council Member acting as a liaison between the commission and the City Council. - The Mayor appoints Council Members to the liaison positions to these bodies.
 Appointments are generally made at the beginning of new council terms. - The role of a council liaison is to ensure the channels of communication remain open between the commissions and the Mayor and Council and City Management. - 4.
 Each advisory body is also assigned to a City Department and that department provides a Staff liaison and funding, if applicable.
 The council liaison works with the Staff liaison to ensure that each commission is receiving adequate support for their activities.
-With few exceptions, agendas, materials, and meeting minutes are prepared by the Staff liaison at the direction of the Commission Chairman.
+With few exceptions, agendas, materials, and meeting minutes are prepared by the Staff liaison at the direction of the Commission Chairman. - C. Non-Regulatory commissions are guided by a City Manager Administrative Directive (Copy Attached). - D. City Regulatory Boards and Commissions are subject to the provisions of the Arizona Open Meeting Law.
+Meetings are open to the public, notices and agendas are posted, and minutes are prepared for each regular or special meeting at which a quorum is present.
+Non-regulatory Commissions are not subject to the Open Meeting Law, but those commissions will endeavor to meet the spirit of the law by providing public notice, agendas, and access to their meetings when scheduled.

-14 Resolution 2007-153
+12 Resolution 2007-153